Skip to content

 As WCNC primarily admits avian patients in the species of concern (waterfowl, shorebirds, raptors that predate waterfowl), this poses a significant risk to our ability to care for patients and educational ambassador birds.

-We have adopted temporary HPAI protocols to minimize the risk to our captive residents while remaining open to limited admissions as instructed by ODFW.
+We have adopted protocols to minimize the risk to our captive residents while remaining open to admissions as instructed by ODFW.

 Clinical Signs of Infection